BloopVerified/TwitchPlays-GUI/README.md

 - More Games Options!!!
 - Green screen controller
 - Live Controller View for all game
-- Create a Pip Bash File for fast installation
 - Duel Stream Connection

 ### If you have any requests, feel free to comment, or commit some changes I will review/test it.
 Any outside questions about the code feel free to message me at @BloopCasual on Discord.
 (Please mention the code so I don't discard your message for spam.)